 If there’s anything more depressing than Trump’s presidency and his existence, it is #TheResistance™.
 Talk about a bubble.
 There’s a real, urgent need for collective action to oppose Trump — but what we’ve got instead is a silly publicity campaign run by media stars who seem as high as the Hubble telescope.
 Especially self-described reporter Louise Mensch, whose scoops have included that the Supreme Court is preparing to impeach (?!) the president, ’cause that’s how it works.

 We’ve already endured more than a year of Serious People writing headlines like “10 Reasons Trump Will Not Be the GOP Nominee”, followed by equally confident reporting on Trump’s inevitable defeat, leading up to the moment when the Electoral College was supposed to just hand the presidency to the silver medalist Hillary Clinton.
 When they go low, we get high.

 And still, our indefatigable #Resistance keeps churning out more deus-ex-machina scenarios, in lieu of any meaningful action.
 It’s terrifying — like calling out from a burning house to a guy on the street who keeps repeating: “Dude, I’m totally gonna, like, call the fire department and they’ll get here and they’ll spray water on your house and shit.”

 You can’t just magically “invoke” Trump out of existence.
-This is not even flogging a dead horse anymore, it’s more like trying to defibrillate a half-decomposed carcass.
+This is not even flogging a dead horse, it’s more like trying to defibrillate its half-decomposed carcass.